top of page

 We encourage users to:

-Historically, in comparable supply cycles, buyers who delayed action faced increased chalenges in sourcing limited product, higher pricing, and extended lead times.
+Historically, in comparable supply cycles, buyers who delayed action faced increased challenges in sourcing limited product, higher pricing, and extended lead times.

-• Long-term redundant supplier relationships with most worldwide manufactures and have secured, contracted supply.
+• Long-term redundant supplier relationships with most worldwide manufacturers and secured, contracted supply.

 • Available inventory aligned with current and anticipated demand.